 It takes a patient and sharp eye to discern the difference between Greater and Lesser Sandhill Cranes.
 They have a similar body shape, plumage and color.
 Lesser Sandhill Cranes stand four feet high, with a four-inch, dagger-like bill.
 The greater is five feet tall, with a five-inch bill.

 These sub-species both migrate northward.
 The lesser breeds in northern Canada and Alaska, and the greater breeds in northeastern California, the Northwest and Great Lakes states.
 Greater sandhill cranes are threatened due to the loss of wetlands.
 The resulting crowding can lead to outbreaks of avian cholera, a fatal disease.

-The Department of Fish and Game, other agencies and private organizations acquire wintering and nesting lands, buy conservation easements and convert farmlands back to wetlands.
+The Department of Fish and Wildlife, other agencies and private organizations acquire wintering and nesting lands, buy conservation easements and convert farmlands back to wetlands.
 Restoration involves regrading earth, pumping water, planting native vegetation and maintaining short ground cover.
 Citizens can support these efforts by contributing to the state's tax checkoff program for threatened and endangered species.

 Herons are often mistakenly identified as cranes.
 If you see a long-legged bird in a tree, you can be sure it's not a crane.
 The crane's back toe is too short to grip branches.
 Herons nest in tree colonies, while isolated pairs of cranes nest on the ground.

 Limit your movement - While feeding, some cranes will be on the lookout.
 Your close movement will cause the flock to fly away, using valuable energy reserves.
 Keep your distance to at least 400 yards.

 Be quiet - While there may only be a few watching for you, they will all be listening for you.

 Be patient - Once you get a good view, sit tight and you're likely to see some interesting behavior.